The Secure File Sharing Matchup: Differences Between SFTP and SCP

 Related Reading: How SFTP Works

-Find out how GoAnywhere MFT can be the managed file transfer solution your organization needs.
+Find out how GoAnywhere MFT can be the managed file transfer solution, with both SFTP and SCP capabilities, that your organization needs.